gitthehit/Cider_proxy_plugin/README.md

 # Cider_proxy_plugin

-** !!!
-Important !!! **
+**Important notes**

 **Please check IP and Ports in index.js first.
-If you cant launch cider app after install this plugin, you can delete this folder in cider plugins.**
+If you can't launch cider app after install this plugin, you can delete this folder manually.**

 You can set cider to an http/socks5 proxy by this plugin.